 Many studies have shown acupuncture to improve tinnitus.
 On the other hands, many claim that it is no better than a placebo.
 Acupuncture can be a better option than anti-anxiety medication, hearing aid and sound-masking device.
 You can also try stimulating acupressure points for tinnitus on your own.

 Chinese Herbs for Tinnitus

-Where to buy: Rehmannia Extract
+Where to buy (amazon link): Rehmannia Extract